MrMirrorr/lesson_10_Tic-Tac-Toe_React_Redux_Class_Components/README.md

-# lesson_8_Tic-Tac-Toe with Class Components with react-redux
+# Tic-Tac-Toe game with class components with react-redux